 Free cafeteria food, annual ski trips to the Sierra and free laundry are just some of the fringe benefits of working at Google.
-Getting hired is the trick.The above-displayed photographs represent some of the amenities available to employees at the offices of Google's European Engineering Center in Zurich, Switzerland:
+Getting hired is the trick.

 Every month, aspiring workers deluge the popular Mountain View search engine with up to 150,000 resumes, equivalent to a stack of paper at least 50 feet high.
 And the firm claims to read each and every one.

 As one of Silicon Valley's hottest companies, Google has become a beacon for job seekers.
 In just a few short years, the interest has helped the company amass an arsenal of what is arguably among the world's top technology minds.

 To lure workers, Google offers perks, including free cafeteria meals, free use of laundry machines, a child care center, a free annual one-night ski trip (resort destinations vary depending on office location), dog-friendly offices and an on-site doctor.
 Engineers can devote 20 percent of their time to projects of their choice.
 What's not mentioned is that much of the largesse is designed to keep workers at their desks longer.